anton-jeran/TS-RIR/README.md

 # TS-RIR

 This is the official implementation of **TS-RIRGAN**.
 We started our implementation from [**WaveGAN**](https://github.com/chrisdonahue/wavegan).
-TS-RIRGAN is a one dimensional CycleGAN that takes synthetic RIRs as raw waveform audio and translate it into real RIRs.
+TS-RIRGAN is a one-dimensional CycleGAN that takes synthetic RIRs as raw waveform audio and translates it into real RIRs.
 Our network architecture is shown below.